 NOTE: The following is provided for reference, however we can neither offer support for accessing the file system nor for the process of deploying custom changes.

-If wishing to access the Nexus tablet's Linux file system, remove the tablet from the machine and connect to a Linux-based PC.
+If wishing to access the Nexus tablet's file system, you may remove the tablet from the machine and connect to a Linux-based PC, following the process below.

 sudo apt-get install -y screen

 Unplug the tablet from the PC if it's already plugged in, then plug it back in.
 Run:

 cdc_acm 1-2:1.2: ttyACM0: USB ACM device